 What Does the Law Say?

-As per Section 25(2)(a) of the Matrimonial Causes Act (MCA) 1973, the court may choose to explore ‘…other financial resources which each of the parties to the marriage has, or is likely to have, in the foreseeable future’.
-In short, inheritance is not regarded as being exempt from the matrimonial pot when considering finances after separation.
-Although its inclusion might be rare, it can be included, especially if the current marital pot is insufficient, and only the addition of the expected inheritance could provide enough funds to meet the ongoing financial needs of both spouses.
+In short, inheritance is not automatically exempt from the matrimonial pot when considering finances after separation.
+Although its inclusion might be rare, it can be included — especially if the current marital pot is insufficient, and only the addition of the expected inheritance could provide the funds to meet both spouses’ financial needs.

 Could Timing Affect Your Case?